influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/concepts/schema_and_data_layout.md

 For example, if your RP has a duration of one day, InfluxDB will drop an hour's worth of data every hour and will always have 25 shard groups.
 One for each hour in the day and an extra shard group that is partially expiring, but isn't removed until the whole shard group is older than 24 hours.

-Another use case to consider: [finding tag keys within a specified time interval](#find-tag-keys-within-shard-duration).
-Specify a short shard group duration, for example, 1h, to find tag keys within a one hour interval.
+Another use case to consider, [filtering meta queries to get results for a specified time period](#run-a-show-tag-keys-query-filtering-by-time-period).
+For example, to find tag keys within a one hour interval, specify a shard group duration of 1h.

 ## Shard group duration recommendations

 The default shard group durations works well for most cases.
 However, high-throughput or long-running instances will benefit from using longer shard group durations.
 Here are some recommendations for longer shard group durations:

 | RP Duration  | Shard Group Duration  |